Like I Do (David Guetta, Martin Garrix and Brooks song)

-"Like I Do" is a song by French record producer David Guetta and Dutch music producers Martin Garrix and Brooks.
+"Like I Do" is a song by French DJ and record producer David Guetta and Dutch DJs and record producers Martin Garrix and Brooks.
 Written by Talay Riley, Sean Douglas, Nick Seeley, Robert Bergin and its producers Guetta, Garrix, Brooks and Giorgio Tuinfort, it was released on 22 February 2018 by What a Music, as the second single from Guetta's seventh studio album, 7 (2018).

 Background

 Guetta said of the song: "When we hit the studio we were already working on several tracks.
 After we saw the great response on 'So Far Away' we thought f*** it, we will release another track together straight away."
 Garrix added: "David is a legend.
 I have a lot of respect for him as an artist and I'm very happy we were able to release another track together with the amazing Brooks who I have worked with on other records before.
 I think he's one of the most talented producers out there."